14 FAM 720

 (1) To determine the volume of a box in cubic feet, multiply width x length x depth (all in inches) and divide the sum by 1728 (equates to 1 cubic foot).
 For example, a box that measures 24” x 24” x 18” = 10,368 cubic inches.
 Divide 10,368 by 1,728 = 6 cubic feet.
 This would be considered a bulk shipment; and

-(2) Bulk shipments require the intended recipient or sender to pay transportation costs and any other fees associated with the shipment.
+(2) Bulk shipments cannot be split in order to avoid transportation charges.
+Bulk shipments require the intended recipient or sender to pay transportation costs and any other fees associated with the shipment.

-(1) Avoid bulk shipments: Posts are requested to scrutinize all purchase orders with U.S. vendors for the correct shipping instructions.
-If the items ordered fit the definition of a bulk shipment above, the shipment should be sent to the appropriate U.S. Despatch Agency (either sea or air freight) instead of the pouch facility.
-If you need the items urgently, ask the Despatch Agency to send the items LCL (“less than a container load”) or air freight, or ask the vendor for commercial transportation company charges;
+(1) Avoid bulk shipments: Posts are required to scrutinize all purchase orders with U.S. vendors for the correct shipping instructions.
+If the items ordered fit the definition of a bulk shipment listed above, the shipment should be sent to the appropriate U.S. Despatch Agency (either by sea or by air freight) instead of the pouch facility.
+If you need the items urgently, you may request the Despatch Agency to send the items LCL (“less than a container load”) or by air freight, or ask the vendor for commercial transportation company charges;

-(2) Notify DPM/U about bulk shipments: If you err and ask a vendor to ship to your pouch address, and the items ordered will take up more space than 6 cubic feet (about 5 copy-paper boxes), post must provide fiscal data to DPM/U in advance of shipment to pay for the transportation cost.
-Use the link on the DPM Web page to calculate an estimate and be sure to obligate the funds.
-Notify DPM-Answerperson@state.gov by email that you have ordered a bulk shipment and give the vendor’s name and approximate expected size or weight of the order; and
+(2) Notify DPM/U about bulk shipments: If you err and ask a vendor to ship to your pouch address, and the items ordered will take up more space than 6 cubic feet, post must provide fiscal data to DPM/U in advance of shipment to pay for the transportation cost.
+Use the A/LM/PMP/DPM website that provides access to the Shipping Wizard to calculate the cubed volume weight of your shipment.
+Bulk shipping costs will be calculated based on the higher of the two weights (actual combined shipping weight or calculated volume weight).
+To estimate shipping costs, refer to the bulk- rate shipping cost.
+Additionally, send an email to DPM-Answerperson@state.gov to notify that you have ordered a bulk shipment and provide the vendor’s name, shipper (tracking number, if available), estimated time of arrival (ETA) of shipment and approximate expected size or weight of the order; and

-(3) Pay for bulk shipments: You will be notified when the bulk shipment arrives at DPM/U. At that point, please send the transportation fiscal data (that you obligated when you ordered the supplies) by email to DPM-Answerperson@state.gov, along with your name, email address, and phone number in case DPM/U needs to contact you.
+(3) Pay for bulk shipments: Once a bulk shipment arrives at DPM/U, an email notification will be sent to the responsible office at post.
+At that point, the responsible office must reply to the email and provide the transportation fiscal data.
 After the fiscal data clears the Department’s financial system, the shipment will be sent in the next available pouch.

 c.
 Other-agency official bulk shipments: Oversized or bulk shipments of unclassified items for other agencies may be sent via the unclassified pouch at the expense of the originating agency under the following conditions: